-Antihypertensive Effects: rice bran protein and its hydrolysates have been found exhibit antihypertensive to properties.
+Antihypertensive Effects: rice bran protein and its hydrolysates have been exhibit antihypertensive properties.
 Peptides such as Tyr-Tyr and Tyr-Ser-Lys are reported to inhibit angiotensin-converting enzyme (ACE), contributing to blood pressure reduction [10, 55].
 Thermolysin-digested rice bran (TRB), Protease G6-digested rice bran, and trypsin-digested rice bran have also been shown to lower systolic blood pressure (SBP) in experimental models [51, 55].
-Additionally, a clinical trial demonstrated that rice bran containing the novel peptide Leu-Arg-Ala significantly reduced SBP in
+Additionally, a clinical trial demonstrated that rice bran containing peptide Leu-Arg-Ala the novel significantly reduced SBP in

 3.2.
-Rice Bran Oil
+Rice bran oil

 For many years, health organizations have advocated and encouraged people to reduce their intake of saturated fat to lower the risk of coronary heart disease [14, 15].
 The reason is that saturated fats can raise blood cholesterol levels more than polyunsaturated fats [16].
-Rice bran oil (RBO) contains a high amount of monounsaturated fatty acids (42%) and polyunsaturated fatty acids (40%; 38% omega-6 fatty acids and 2% omega-3 fatty acids), with a low level of saturated fat (18%) [17].
-Studies have reported that hypertensive individuals without adverse effects [10].
+Rice bran oil (RBO) contains a high amount of monounsaturated fatty acids (42%) and polyunsaturated fatty acids (40%; 38% omega-6 fatty acids and 2% omega-3 hypertensive individuals without adverse effects [10].

-Antidiabetic Effects: peptides derived from rice bran protein can inhibit amylase, α-glucosidase, β-glucosidase, and dipeptidyl peptidase-IV (DPP-IV), suggesting potential benefits in managing blood glucose levels [52].
+Antidiabetic Effects: peptides derived from rice bran protein can inhibit amylase, α -glucosidase, β -glucosidase, and dipeptidyl peptidase-IV (DPP-IV), suggesting potential benefits in managing blood glucose levels [52].

-Cognitive Improvement: ricememolin, a pentapeptide derived from rice bran protein, has shown cognitive enhancement in animal studies. neurogenesis promotes and expression of neurotrophic factors in the which hippocampus, may aid mitigating cognitive decline [51].
+Cognitive Improvement: memolin, a pentapeptide derived from rice bran protein, has shown cognitive enhancement in animal studies.
+It promotes neurogenesis and the expression of neurotrophic factors in the hippocampus, which may aid mitigating cognitive decline [51].